Murder of Mark Carson: Arrest

 Shortly after the shooting, Morales fled from the crime scene, threatening a witness to the crime.
 A nearby police officer asked him to stop, prompting Morales to point his gun at the officer.
 A police chase ensued and Morales was arrested at the intersection of West Third Street and MacDougal Street.
 Police found a fake ID on his person.
 While Morales refused to identify himself or allow himself to be fingerprinted, both Robinson and the bartender that Morales had threatened earlier in the night identified him as the shooter.
-Police later said that Morales was identified through a facial recognition system.

 According to reporting from the New York Daily News, while he was being arrested, Morales laughed and bragged about shooting Carson, saying, "I shot him in the face".
 According to later court documents, Morales also said of Carson during his arrest, "It's the last thing he'll remember".
 Additionally, he said, "Guy thought he was tough in front of his bitch, so I shot him.
 Diagnosis is dead, doctor.", before sticking his tongue out.
 He was jailed at Rikers Island.

 Reactions

 The killing was the first homicide reported in the West Village that year.
-Multiple news sources commented on how close the crime occurred to the Stonewall Inn, (Note: Multiple news sources highlighted the proximity of the crime scene to the inn, including The Advocate, the Associated Press, The Atlantic, The Guardian, the International Business Times, the New York Daily News, The New York Times, and The New Yorker.) which was located less than 0.25 mi from the scene.
+Multiple news sources commented on how close the crime occurred to the Stonewall Inn, (Note: Multiple news sources highlighted the proximity of the crime scene to the inn, including The Advocate, the Associated Press, The Atlantic, The Guardian, the New York Daily News, The New York Times, and The New Yorker.) which was located less than 0.25 mi from the scene.

 The tragedy of Carson's death is a reminder that anti-gay bigotry and discrimination still exist everywhere, including in places where such things are not supposed to happen.
 The gunman, who was quickly apprehended, may turn out to be deranged or even mad.
 But his anti-gay rants and accusations that evening, right before and during the fatal assault—and documented by the fast-moving police investigations—made clear what was in his head.